SurpriseMhlongo/Business-Analysis-Portfolio/README.md

 # Business Analysis Portfolio

-**Welcome to my repository of business analysis projects!** This collection showcases my end-to-end BA capabilities, from problem discovery and process modeling to solution design and stakeholder presentation.
+**Welcome to my repository of business analysis projects!** This collection showcases my end-to-end BA capabilities, from problem discovery and process modelling to solution design and stakeholder presentation.

 This portfolio is a work in progress, demonstrating my practical skills in tools like draw.io, Excel, and SQL, as well as my ability to think critically and communicate complex ideas clearly.